otrv4/otrv4/otrv4.md

 ## Main Changes over Version 3

 - Improvements on security and privacy
-  - Security level raised to 224 bits.
+  - Security level raised to 224 bits based on elliptic curve cryptography
-  - Preserving forward secrecy in the Diffie-Hellman key exchanges in case of post-quantum computations being feasible.
-(TODO: weird)
+  - Additional protection against transcript decryption in the case of elliptic curve compromise
 - The cryptographic primitives and protocols have been updated.
   - Deniable Authenticated Key Exchange using SPAWN.
   - Key management using the Double Ratchet Algorithm.